Mentors for Hamilton County Foster Youth

 Foster youth often face challenging life circumstances and for many, education is not a priority.
 HEMI (Higher Education Mentoring Initiative) provides Hamilton County foster youth a long-term mentoring relationship that begins in high school.
-Mentors matched with 9th and 10th grade students support them in order to address: goal setting, building character, developing pathways to achievement, building a sense of resiliency, believing in a positive future and strengthening their Developmental Assets.
-Students in grades 11 and 12 focus on awareness of, preparation for and completion of post-secondary education, career education, job training or the military as post-secondary goals.
+HEMI's mission is to provide one-on-one mentors for 11th and 12th grade students to guide a path to high school graduation and self-sufficiency after graduation through post-secondary education, career education, job training or the military as post-secondary goals.

 Mentors are volunteers from the community who typically meet once a week to assist, guide and support their mentee in both their academic and personal endeavors.
-Mentors and mentees also attend HEMI’s Monthly Meet-Ups, and other events throughout the year such as the Scholars’ Dinner, the Health & Wellness Fair, and the Education & Career Training Summit.
-These activities encourage greater connectivity, help you strengthen your relationships, enhance your training as a mentor, and provide a time to have some fun together too.
+Mentors and mentees also attend HEMI’s Monthly Meet-Ups, and other events throughout the year.
+These activities encourage greater connectivity, help strengthen the mentor/mentee relationship, enhance mentor training, and provide a time to have some fun together.

 Mentors meet with youth 1 hour per week, at the mentee’s school, or at a time and place mutually agreed upon by the mentor and mentee.
 Volunteers will attend an orientation to HEMI, 3 Mentor Trainings (Trauma-informed Care, Developmental Assets, Cultural Competency), and complete a BCI and FBI Background Checks (paid for by HCJFS)".
 Opportunities are available with 11th and 12th grade students in Hamilton County foster care.